karencfisher/simple-chat/readme.md

 SECRET_KEY = '<your secret key>'
 ```

-Pasting your API key in place of the <your secret key>
+Pasting your API key in place of the '<your secret key>'

 ### Use